-A golf ball is specifically designed for the game of golf and must adhere to strict regulations set by The R&A and the USGA.
-These rules dictate that a golf ball cannot exceed a mass of 1.620 oz (45.93 g) and must have a minimum diameter of 1.680 inches (42.67 mm).
-Golf balls are tested for velocity, distance, and symmetry to ensure they meet competitive standards.
-While most golf balls weigh between 1.62 oz and 1.86 oz (45.93 g and 52.71 g), variations in weight occur due to differences in materials such as rubber cores, polymers, and thread wrapping.
+A golf ball is a specific ball used in the sport of golf and has to follow stringent rules provided by The R&A and the USGA.
+According to these rules the maximum mass of a golf ball has to be 1.620 oz (45.93 g) and its diameter has at least to be 1.680 inches (42.67 mm).
+The golf balls are tested on speed, the length, and symmetry so that they would be classified as competent balls.
+Although the majority of golf balls have a weight between 1.62 oz and 1.86 oz (45.93 g and 52.71 g), weight can differ depending on materials like rubber cores, polymers and thread wrapping differences.

 Why Is Ball Weight So Important?